Revelstoke City Information

 Utilities: BC Hydro, Fortis propane, Water, Sewer, Telus.

 Medical: Queen Victoria Hospital, Medical Clinic, physiotherapists, dentists, chiropractors, massage therapists, and an optometrist

 Education: 4 elementary schools including French language, 1 secondary school, Community Skills Centre, Okanagan University College, first and second year academic courses, extension programs, vocational and recreational programs

 Social Services: Intermediate Care, Senior Housing, Alcohol and Drug Program, Women’s Shelter Society, Victims Assistance Program, Foster Homes, Revelstoke Childcare Society, Family & Youth Resources, and Revelstoke Association for Community Living

 Recreation Facilities: Full service Community Center & Senior Activity Centre, 6 City Parks, 5 Tennis Courts, Outdoor Swimming Pool, 18 Hole Golf Course, Arena and Curling Rink, Revelstoke Mountain Resort

 Federal Government Offices: Parks Canada and Canada Post office

 Provincial Government Offices: Court House, Ministry of Small Business, Tourism and Culture, Ministry of Forests, Ministry of Health, Ministry of Social Services, Ministry of Skills, Training & Labor, Ministry of Transportation and Highways

-Media: Radio: EZ Rock, Stoke FM and CBC, TV: Telus, Internet: Telus High-speed Fibre, Newspaper: Revelstoke Review, Revelstoke Mountaineer, Online News: Revelstoke Current, Review and Mountaineer.
+Media: Radio: Bounce FM, Stoke FM and CBC, TV: Telus, Internet: Telus High-speed Fibre, Newspaper: Revelstoke Review.
+Online News: Revelstoke Review and Mountaineer.